esimorre/django-admin-workflow/README.md

 import a workflow definition file (see gen_workflow_template) to generate objects in db.
 This command generates groups and permissions.
 ```

-8. Use the add_sample command to populate the database with pre-configured users
+8. Use the add_sample command to populate the database with pre-configured users and spaces
 ```
 python manage.py add_sample -h
 usage: manage.py add_sample [-a [username=admin [passwd=username]]]  [options]